dibakarmitra/laravel-dynamic-filters/README.md

 | 11.x    | 8.2+    | ^1.0    |
 | 10.x    | 8.1+    | ^1.0    |

-## 🛠 Basic Usage
+## 🚀 Quick Start

-### 1. Setting Up Your Model
+### 1. Prepare Your Model

-Add the `HasDynamicFilter` trait to your Eloquent model and define the filterable and searchable fields:
+Add the `HasDynamicFilter` trait to your Eloquent model and define the filterable, searchable, and sortable fields:

 ```php
 use Dibakar\LaravelDynamicFilters\Traits\HasDynamicFilter;